Sedgefield Racecourse: Course characteristics

+The racecourse is a left-handed, undulating oval with tight bends but easy fences on the chase course making falls or unseats fairly rare.
+The run-in is fairly short and positions rarely change after the final flight, despite there being a 12ft 9in climb in the last 75 yards.
+A circuit is ten furlongs and there are eight fences or five hurdles to be jumped per circuit.
+There is a steep climb at the end of the back straight yet much of the home straight is steeply downhill.
+The ground can become testing in winter, when jockeys may send their horses towards the outside rail in search of better ground.

-For many years the run from the last fence, an open ditch, to the winning post was 525 yards, even longer than the run-in on the Grand National course.
+For many years the run from the last fence, an open ditch, to the winning post was 525 yards, even longer than the run-in on the Grand National course at Aintree.
 This was because the obstacle nearest the finishing line was a water jump, which cannot be the first or last fence in a race.
 In 1994 it was replaced by an ordinary plain fence, and it is now jumped on the final circuit, making a run-in of conventional length.
-It is known as the Johnny Ridley fence as a result of the local bookmaker’s long sponsorship of it.

-Notable races
+Durham National

-The Durham National is a steeplechase run at an October meeting over the unusual distance of three and three quarter miles.
-One of the most popular winners in recent years was Fatehalkhair, a cast-off from one of the major flat race stables, who went on to win twenty races.
+The racecourse generally hosts rather mediocre meetings, yet the Durham National (first staged in 1955) (Note: The headline for the Darlington & Stockton Times article used as a reference here should say 'half a century' rather than 'half a decade', and is a mistake on the part of the newspaper) is an exception.
+This is a steeplechase run at an October meeting over the long distance of three miles and five furlongs.
+One of the most popular winners in recent years was 2002 winner Fatehalkhair, a cast-off from one of the major flat race stables, who went on to win twenty races.
 Thirteen of them were over jumps, and they were all at Sedgefield.
 The 2021 winner, Hewick, meanwhile, went on to be a Galway Plate, bet365 Gold Cup, American Grand National and King George VI Chase winner.

-Local businessman and racehorse owner John Wade sponsored a series of selling hurdle races throughout the season at Sedgefield for a number of years, which in 2010 was upgraded to a series of novices' hurdles culminating in a final on the same night as the Durham National.